 These are just some of the questions facing a testing laboratory when they want to develop and validate essential and toxic element profiles that will provide clinically meaningful results.

-What we test and in which sample type?
+What do we test, and in which sample type?

-Whole Blood (Blood Spot) – Zinc, Copper, Zinc/Copper Ratio, Magnesium, Selenium, Cadmium, Lead, and Mercury
+Dried Blood Spot (DBS) – Zinc, Copper, Zinc/Copper Ratio, Magnesium, Selenium, Cadmium, and Mercury

 Taking each element in turn, here's the rationale for the choice of sample type.

 Urine is the best indicator of recent dietary iodine intake, as >90% is excreted in the urine.
-Nearly all iodine related studies published by major health organisations and independent research groups have used urine iodine to determine deficiency and excess in populations and recent intake in individuals.
-Serum iodine is sometimes used in hospitals as a quick screen to detect acute exposure, but this is not common.
+Nearly all iodine-related studies published by major health organisations and independent research groups have used urine iodine to determine deficiency and excess in populations and recent intake in individuals.
+Serum iodine is sometimes used in hospitals as a quick screen to detect acute exposure, but this is uncommon.
+Bromine

 Urine is the best indicator of recent dietary bromine intake, as the majority is excreted in the urine.